Amid the Australian Army hospitals of World War I Egypt, two deeply determined individuals find the resilience of their love tested to its limits

 Deeply insightful into the lives of the women left behind in Sydney.
 We fell in love with the headstrong heroine Ruby - BETTER READING on THE SOLDIER'S WIFE

 Pamela is an award-winning author for adults and children.
 She has a Doctorate of Creative Arts from the University of Technology, Sydney.
 Under the name Pamela Freeman she wrote the historical novel THE BLACK DRESS, which won the NSW Premier's History Prize for 2006.
 Pamela is also well known for her fantasy novels for adults, published by Orbit worldwide, the Castings Trilogy, and her Aurealis Award-winning novel EMBER AND ASH.
 Pamela lives in Sydney with her husband and their son, and teaches at the Australian Writers' Centre.
-THE DESERT NURSE follows her bestselling novels THE SOLDIER'S WIFE, THE WAR BRIDE and A LETTER FROM ITALY.
+Pamela's previous novels are THE SOLDIER'S WIFE, THE WAR BRIDE, A LETTER FROM ITALY and THE DESERT NURSE.